-During 2017 and 2016, the Company settled notices to convert \$37.1 and \$59.4 aggregate principal amount at maturity of its zero-coupon subordinated notes with a conversion value of \$33.9 and \$53.7, respectively.
-The total cash used for these settlements was \$33.9 and \$53.7 and the Company also issued 0.3 and 0.4 additional shares of common stock, respectively.
-As a result of these conversions, in 2017 and 2016 the Company also reversed approximately \$0.0 and \$4.9, respectively, of deferred tax liability to reflect the tax benefit realized upon issuance of the shares.
+During 2018 and 2017, the Company settled notices to convert \$0.3 and \$37.1 aggregate principal amount at maturity of its zero-coupon subordinated notes with a conversion value of \$0.7 and \$33.9, respectively.
+The total cash used for these settlements was \$0.3 and \$33.9 and the Company also issued 0.0 and 0.3 additional shares of common stock, respectively.
+As a result of these conversions, in 2018 and 2017 the Company also reversed approximately \$0.2 and \$13.7, respectively, of deferred tax liability to reflect the tax benefit realized upon issuance of the shares.

-On September 12, 2017, the Company announced that for the period of September 12, 2017, to March 10, 2018, the zero-coupon subordinated notes will accrue contingent cash interest at a rate of no less than 0.125% of the average market price of a zero-coupon subordinated note for the five trading days ended September 8, 2017, in addition to the continued accrual of the original issue discount.
+The Company announced that for the period of September 12, 2017, to March 10, 2018, the zero-coupon subordinated notes will accrue contingent cash interest at a rate of no less than 0.125% of the average market price of a zero-coupon subordinated note for the five trading days ended September 8, 2018, in addition to the continued accrual of the original issue discount.

-On January 3, 2018, the Company announced that its zero-coupon subordinated notes may be converted into cash and common stock at the conversion rate of 13.4108 per \$1,000.0 principal amount at maturity of the notes, subject to the terms of the zero-coupon subordinated notes and the Indenture, dated as of October 24, 2006, between the Company, and The Bank of New York Mellon as trustee and the conversion agent.
-In order to exercise the option to convert all or a portion of the zero-coupon subordinated notes, holders are required to validly surrender their zero-coupon subordinated notes at any time during the calendar quarter beginning January 1, 2018, through the close of business on the last business day of the calendar quarter, which is 5:00 p.m., New York City time, on Friday, March 31, 2018.
+On January 3, 2019, the Company announced that its zero-coupon subordinated notes may be converted into cash and common stock at the conversion rate of 13.4108 per \$1,000.0 principal amount at maturity of the notes, subject to the terms of the zero-coupon subordinated notes and the Indenture, dated as of October 24, 2006, between the Company, and The Bank of New York Mellon as trustee and the conversion agent.
+In order to exercise the option to convert all or a portion of the zero-coupon subordinated notes, holders are required to validly surrender their zero-coupon subordinated notes at any time during the calendar quarter beginning January 1, 2019, through the close of business on the last business day of the calendar quarter, which is 5:00 p.m., New York City time, on Friday, March 31, 2019.
 If notices of conversion are received, the Company plans to settle the cash portion of the conversion obligation with cash on hand and/or borrowings under its revolving credit facility.